CONCRETE-Project/blockbook/docs/api.md

     "mempoolSize": 17348,
     "decimals": 8,
     "dbSize": 191887866502,
-    "about": "Blockbook - blockchain indexer created by Trezor and used for PolisPay Wallet https://polispay.com" },
+    "about": "Blockbook - blockchain indexer created by Trezor and used for ConcretePay Wallet" },
   "backend": {
     "chain": "main",